tclssg/tclssg/README.md

 Markup
 ------

-Write [Markdown](http://daringfireball.net/projects/markdown/syntax) and use `<!-- more -->` to designate the break between the teaser (the part of the article shown on the blog index and on tag pages) and the rest of the content.
+Write [Markdown](http://daringfireball.net/projects/markdown/syntax) and use `<!-- more -->` to designate a break between the teaser (the part of the article shown on the blog index and on tag pages) and the rest of the content.
 Use page settings to customize the page's output.
 Example:

 ```markdown
 {